 As noted, each of the three or more articles of the thesis must have the format of an article for publication in a scientific journal.
 Hence, it should include an abstract.
 The length of each article should be between 6,000 and 10,000 words, the typical lengths admitted in scientific journals.
 This means that a thesis by articles shall generally be shorter than a monograph.
 It may also contain some repetitions across articles, although these should be restricted to a minimum and, to arguments that are required to develop the novel arguments that must form the core of each article.

-Any or all of the three articles may be already published by the time the thesis is defended but the research reported in each must be the result of work conducted, to a substantial degree, during the time the student was registered in the PhD program of the Department of Political and Social Sciences at Pompeu Fabra University.
-Hence, any published articles included in the thesis should have been published at least a year after the student first registered for the programme.
+PhD students are not required to publish papers as a prerequisite for graduation.
+Some articles may be already published by the time the thesis is defended but the research reported in each paper must be the result of work conducted, to a substantial degree, during the time the student was registered in the PhD program of the Department of Political and Social Sciences at Pompeu Fabra University.
+Any published article included in the thesis should have been published at least a year after the student first registered for the programme.